 Trust is the foundation of a healthy, secure relationship.
 So, what happens when that trust is broken by a deceitful partner?
 Say they’ve lied about who they were with or where they were going; or worse, they’ve betrayed their significant other by cheating on them with another.

 It’s true that once trust has been damaged, it isn’t usually restored with ease—but it isn’t impossible.
 With intentional consistency, commitment, and connection, trust can be rebuilt.
 It will require more than verbal reassurances—it will take bold, consistent changes in behavior and patience.
 If you have damaged your partner’s trust and you are determined to work toward reestablishing a trusting relationship, the following trust-building activities can get you started:

 1. Give a thorough apology.

-Instead, show empathy and understanding, demonstrating that it is safe to talk to you about his feelings.
+Allow your partner to freely express how they have been hurt by your offense without jumping in to defend or excuse yourself.
+Instead, show empathy and understanding, demonstrating that it is safe to talk to you about their feelings.

-3. Ask what specific behavior changes your partner needs from you.
+3. Ask what they need from you.

 4. Recognize the importance of honesty.

 White lies, partial truths, and lies of omission will cause further damage.
 Forthrightness (being honest and direct before being asked) is necessary.
 Be gentle with your honesty, but be completely transparent.
 The more open you are, the less doubt your partner will have.

 Intimacy and connection are an important part of rebuilding trust.
 Look into your partner’s eyes, hold hands, and say, “I love you.”
 Ask your partner what makes them feel loved, safe, and cared for, and do those things consistently.